 Each child is treated as an individual.
 Staff take into account information given by parents as a starting point to understand what the child already knows, (Getting to Know Me booklet).
 Two year old progress checks are completed by staff, parental input is added and these are jointly signed by the Key Worker and parent.
 This is given to the child’s health visitor.
 Formative assessments are ongoing.
 As well as verbally sharing assessments, we use our daily planning sheets and children’s evidence of activities.
 Parents also contribute to formative assessments, verbally, on a daily basis.
 A Reading Record book is also sent home, detailing conversations between Key Person and child as they read together during the session.
 Parents are encouraged to continue reading with their child at home.

-When the child’s individual aims have been offered, addressed, attempted or achieved then their key person highlights this on their designated EYFS profile sheet.
 Staff take part in ‘weekly catch up’ meetings with team members where they take into account every child’s individual aims and then create small cohort groups or work 1:1 to cover these aims.
 This is also a time for staff to come together to discuss with others any concerns they may have regarding any child or the environment to ensure the children’s health and well being is taken into account.
 Following this the manager and deputies meet to discuss any SEN or additional needs or changes to the setting, whether inside or outside, which may have arisen from these meetings.
 These weekly ‘catch up’ meetings ensure that key persons are always monitoring and evaluating children’s learning and development and can deal with any additional needs as soon as possible.
 Any concerns are shared with parents.

 Some children may attend more than one setting.
 We ensure that we share information with other settings and any information that we receive is used to further inform planning and the child’s development.